 But seriously, as you start to think about your lighting plan, remember that the options are endless and can be easily catered to any venue, budget, and style.
-Keep scrolling to see dozens of picture-perfect wedding lighting ideas that will make your day shine—like, literally.
-This is your time in the spotlight so now's your chance to choose the right light!
+Keep scrolling to see picture-perfect wedding lighting ideas that will make your day shine—like, literally.
+This is your time in the spotlight so now's your chance to choose the right light.

 Hang Lights Around Trees